GCIncentives/order-service/docs/index.md

 ### Enhanced OrderCreateResult:
-No modifications have been made to the existing fields that werer previously part of the OrderCreateResult - OrderCreateResultCode, OrderID and ConfirmationNumber and all messages and status' remain as in previous versions
+No modifications have been made to the existing fields that were previously part of the OrderCreateResult - OrderCreateResultCode, OrderID and ConfirmationNumber and all messages and status' remain as in previous versions

 Enhanced properties:

     * EnhancedStatusMessage - additional information to help with understanding the actual state of an order
     * EnhancedStatusCode - Status codes to follow the model of HTTP status codes.
 This will be the direction of the GC API set moving  forward.
-StatusCode will follow the guidelines layed out according to the [HTTP Specifcation status codes](https://tools.ietf.org/html/rfc2616).
+StatusCode will follow the guidelines according to the [HTTP Specification status codes](https://tools.ietf.org/html/rfc2616).
 For the Create method the following codes will apply:
            * 201 - Accepted
            * 400 - Bad Request - any issues related to system input information
            * 500 - Internal Server Error - internal errors and the AcknowledgeMentId can be used to relay information about the submitted     request